Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements.typ

   caption: [`rust-analyzer`'s "Fill match arms" code action in Sublime Text.], ) <rust-match-action>

-The big advantage to using Code Actions, is that Code Actions are a part of the normal LSP specification, meaning most language client support them out of the box.
-If the Isabelle language server support interaction with active markup through Code Actions, there is no extra work necessary for the client.
+The big advantage to using code actions, is that code actions are a part of the normal LSP specification, meaning most language client support them out of the box.
+If the Isabelle language server support interaction with active markup through code actions, there is no extra work necessary for the client.

-To initiate a Code Action, the language client sends a `textDocument/codeAction` request to the server.
-The request's response then contains a list of possible Code Actions.
-Each Code Action may be either an _edit_, a _command_ or both.
+To initiate a code cction, the language client sends a `textDocument/codeAction` request to the server.
+The request's response then contains a list of possible code actions.
+Each code action may be either an _edit_, a _command_ or both.
 For our use case of supporting _sendback_ active markup, which only inserts text, the _edit_ type suffices, although to support other types of active markup, the _command_ type may become necessary.
-When the client sends this `textDocument/codeAction` request, it also sends the relevant text area whose Code Actions it wants to see.
+When the client sends this `textDocument/codeAction` request, it also sends the relevant text area whose code actions it wants to see.

 === Implementation for the Isabelle Language Server